Judexpower12345/alx-low_level_programming/README.md

-This is the first read me for c programming
+This is the course for the C programing in ALX SE 12 months programme.